Image of blue Buffalo Rehab Logo

 Seeking Help for Dizziness

-It may surprise you that Physical and Occupational Therapists are one of the most qualified professionals to determine the cause of vertigo and determine the best treatment plan.
+It may surprise you that Physical and Occupational Therapists are some of the most qualified professionals to determine the cause of vertigo and determine the best treatment plan.
 Understanding the reasons behind dizziness, imbalance, and vertigo will lead to the best treatment.

 Ready to regain your balance and improve your quality of life?